kcbenchrate - Man Page

 Hints

-Running benchmarks is very tricky.
-Here are a few of the aspects you should keep mind when doing so:
+Running benchmarks to compare the results fairly can be tricky.
+Here are a few of the aspects you should keep mind when trying to do so:

 If you want to work against that consider using '-m' to build an allmodconfig configuration with modules; comping a newer, more complex Linux kernel version can also help.
 But the best way to avoid this effect is by running kcbenchrate.